 Anna Assistant- a virtual assistant for web browsers

-Pelican Facebook - a facebook experience minimal and focused optimising extension.
+Pelican Facebook - a Facebook experience minimal and focused optimizing extension.

 My focus is on building more products at the moment, to test out which one sticks.
 Hence i am focusing a lot on making more.
-You can see all the products i made here https://www.producthunt.com/@gauthamzzz/made
+You can see all the products I made here

 What motivated you to get started with?
 How did you come up with the idea?